Recommended portfolio from DNB Carnegie

 Daily Recommendations

-Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.
+Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's equity trading service.

-The portfolio was up 4.4 per cent from Monday morning last week to the same time this week.
-In the same period, OSEBX was up 4.1 per cent.
+The portfolio was down 2.5 per cent from Monday morning last week to this morning.
+In the same period, OSEBX fell by 2.7 per cent.

 Shares out: